bardetlab/methylasso/README.md

 ## 4. &emsp;Input format

 By Default, Methylasso takes a tab-delimited file containing for each CpG:
-chr / start / end / count of methylated Cs / count of unmethylated Cs
+chr / start / end / percent_methylation / count_methylated / count_unmethylated
 This file can be generated within the Bismark pipeline with the command Coverage2Cytosine with option --mergeCpG.

 Alternatively, files with different formats can be provided by specifying the columns.
 For each CpG, their genomic coordinates should be in the first three columns (chr / start / end) and columns containing the counts of methylated and unmethylated Cs OR total count and methylation percentage should be specified.